-Gudauri is located off the Georgian Military Highway between Tbilisi and Kazbegi, so you can easily incorporate it into your itinerary on the way up or down.
-Drivers and buses should be able to drop you, or you can find dedicated Gudauri marshrutky departing from Didube Station.
-Juta and Fifth Season are located about 20 minutes east of Kazbegi and easily reached by taxi from town.
+Juta, Truso and Gudauri are all located off the Georgian Military Highway between Tbilisi and Kazbegi, so you can easily incorporate any one of them into your itinerary on the way up or down.

 Another of Georgia’s pristine highland areas, Racha-Lechkhumi and Lower Svaneti (Racha) is a prime location for hiking, including the well-known Nine Crosses Pass route.
 Nikortsminda church and Shaori Lake are also popular attractions.
-Oni is home to a few guesthouses and is an ideal place to base your stay.
-Since Oni is located less than 100km north of Kutaisi, it’s much better to transit to Racha from the west rather than trying to cross-country and come from Tbilisi.
-It’s also possible to trek to Racha from Svaneti via mountain passes.
+The town of Oni has a fascinating Jewish history is an ideal place to base your stay.
+My favourite guesthouse is Guest House Gallery.
+Further north in Shovi, you can visit ‘Stalin’s Dacha’.

-The most remote and rugged of Georgia’s mountain regions, Tusheti National Park is one of the most rewarding travel experiences in the region.
-Hiking is the activity of choice in Tusheti, with most people opting to walk between the villages of Omalo, Shatili, Dartlo, Shenaqo and Diklo.
-Omalo to Shatili is a particularly popular route.
-Along the way, you’ll get to see some fine examples of stone towers and witness other aspects of Svan culture.
+The most remote and rugged of Georgia’s mountain regions, the Tusheti Protected Areas is one of the most rewarding travel experiences in the region.
+Hiking is the activity of choice in Tusheti, with most people opting to walk between the villages of Omalo, Dartlo, Shenaqo and Diklo.

 Another hiking hotspot, Lagodekhi is located in the far-eastern corner of Georgia, close to the border with Azerbaijan.
 The three-day hike to Black Rock Lake and the Daghestani (Russian) border is the most popular trek on offer.
 For something a little tamer, you could chill out in a treehouse instead.

-The best place to add Lagodekhi to your itinerary is after Sighnaghi (it’s less than 50km away).
+The best place to add Lagodekhi to your itinerary is after Sighnaghi (here’s how to travel between the two towns).
 A stopover in Lagodekhi is also a good option if you’re heading overland into Azerbaijan next.
 You can easily travel by bus from the border town of Lagodekhi to Qax, onto Sheki and Baku.

-Abkhazia & Georgia’s Black Sea Coast (5-6 days)
+More of Georgia’s Black Sea Coast (add 2-3 days)

 Batumi is the biggest town on the Black Sea Coast, but there’s a lot more to see if you have the time.
-From Batumi, head to Kobuleti, once a popular Soviet beach retreat, and Poti (where ships depart for Varna on the Bulgarian Black Sea Coast).
-Make a detour into Kolkheti National Park before dipping inland to Zugdidi to visit the palace.
-From Zugdidi, you can cross the border into the Republic of Abkhazia.
-Visit the capital, Sokhumi, before heading inland for hiking.
-See here for detailed information regarding Abkhazia visa requirements and travelling to Abkhazia.
+From Batumi, head to Kobuleti, once a popular Soviet beach retreat, and Poti, a beautiful historic city, where ships depart for Varna on the Bulgarian Black Sea Coast.

 More places to visit in Armenia